hoontaeklee/bloght-Hugo/content/en/posts/Research_topics.md

+- **How can the maximum entrophy concept be used for simulating ecosystems (e.g. forest ecosystem and Earth system)?**
 - I think that the entrophy concept could probably be applied to simulate the (terrestrial) ecosystem.
 - Now, I have seen that the maximum entrophy approach is used in the species distribution modeling (i.e. the Max-Ent model).

+# Potential increase in uncertainty with increaesing Tropical forests under climate change

+- **What will be the fate of the uncertainty in functioning of the Earth system?**
+- Tropical forests are the major source of uncertainties in simulating the Earth system (Cano et al., 2020; ...), and their area is anticipated to be increased (...).
+- At the same time, changes in areas of other biomes are also expected.
+- Because the contribution of each biome to the simulation uncertainty is various, changes in portions of biomes may be affect the performance of simulation.